-Since the Freedom Flex retains the Freedom’s rotating bonus categories and adds new year-round categories, it’s all upside on the rewards front, whether you switch or apply fresh.
+Since the Freedom Flex also has the Freedom’s rotating bonus categories and adds new year-round categories, it’s all upside on the rewards front, whether you switch or apply fresh.

 By switching from the Freedom to the Freedom Flex, you’ll enjoy added consistency in earning rewards and likely more cash back overall than if you’d stuck with the Freedom — especially if you spend heavily on dining, drugstore purchases or travel (and don’t mind booking through the Ultimate Rewards portal).
 Plus, you get a number of valuable new cardholder perks as part of the change from Visa to Mastercard.

-One big benefit of going the product change route is that you’ll avoid the hard credit inquiry that comes with a new credit card application.
+One big benefit of a product change is that you’ll avoid the hard inquiry that comes with a new credit card application.
 A hard inquiry temporarily drops your credit score a few points and remains on your credit report for up to two years.
 Too many hard inquiries on your report could hurt your chances of getting approved for a new card in the short term.

 Switching also allows you to keep a Chase 5/24 slot open.
 According to Chase’s informal “5/24” rule, you likely won’t be approved for a new Chase card if you’ve opened five or more credit cards with any issuer in the last 24 months.